D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 Version info:

+v5.25
+Beast's Embrace (rune) notes:
+- fixed compat issue with the shapeshifter component from cdtweaks/tweaks anthology.
+Previously, if installed together, the rune effect would add a paw item to the inventory instead of doing the polymorph.
+Now it will change form directly, and specifically it changes into the tweaked form. (note: the similar SCS tokens did not have this issue because SCS uses unique resources)
+- if using SCS tokens, ToF revisions, or FnP revisions, the werewolf forms will use the stats of the tweaked versions (very minor differences).
+If using a more extreme overhaul (ex.
+Artisan's Kitpack), it will use the base game versions.
+- now gives a hidden boost to critical hits when shapeshifted.
+Since all party members are forced into the shapeshift in combat, I don't think it's too strong.

+v5.24
+- minor text fix with IWDification's paladin tweaks.
+Confessor description wasn't saying it doesn't learn Cure Disease.
+This is checked from both the main component and the updater.
+- Mod is no longer installable on older EEs that don't support v2.0+ opcodes. (it wasn't compatible anyways)
+- Slightly adjusted ranger and paladin kit HLAs again when installed with the Talents of Faerun mod.

 v5.23
 - Removed annoying visual effect from Cosmic Watcher Badge level drain.
 - Jade Feather: was missing EEFP immunity spell states for petrify and disintegrate.